Monica Smit: Early activism and arrest

 Smit founded Reignite Democracy Australia (RDA) in mid-2020, a lobby group opposing the policies of the Victorian government and Victorian premier Daniel Andrews, particularly concerning COVID-19 lockdowns and restrictions.
 RDA used social media platforms to organise protests and encourage public dissent against government-imposed health measures.
 Smit gained significant attention in October 2020 when she drove a bus around Melbourne calling for the sacking of Daniel Andrews.

 In August 2021, Smit was arrested and charged with two counts of incitement for allegedly encouraging others to breach public health orders by attending anti-lockdown protests.
 She was also charged with three counts of breaching the Chief Health Officer's Directions.
 Smit refused bail conditions that would have restricted her from further inciting the public to breach public health orders, resulting in her detention.
 This period of detention ended after 22 days at which time Smit agreed to the bail conditions.
 Victoria Police later dropped all incitement charges against Smit.

 Fundraising and legal consequences

 Upon Smit's remand in 2021, her ex-partner Morgan Jonas, also a critic of the Victorian government's COVID-19 response, launched a crowdfunding campaign aimed at covering her legal expenses.
 The campaign raised within five days, despite some of Smit’s legal representation being provided pro bono.

 In October 2023, Smit and RDA were charged by Consumer Affairs Victoria with failing to register a fundraiser.
-The campaign, had raised $86,000 between September 2021 and October 2022 for Smit's legal defence.
-Smits lawyers argued in court that the campaign did not meet the definition of a fundraiser.
+The campaign had raised $86,000 between September 2021 and October 2022 for Smit's legal defence.
+Smit's lawyers argued in court that the campaign did not meet the definition of a fundraiser.
 In May 2024, the Melbourne Magistrates' Court found both Smit and RDA guilty of running the unregistered fundraiser.